prosopo/procaptcha-wordpress/readme.txt

 = 3.9.0 =
 * Added Spectra — WordPress Gutenberg Blocks integration.
 * Added Akismet integration.
-* Added test of procap_ completion before checking the site config.
+* Added test of procaptcha completion before checking the site config.
 * Added site config check upon changing Enterprise params.
 * Added auto verify feature for forms in widgets.
 * Fixed site config check upon changing site and secret keys.
 * Fixed the list of themes after activation on the Integrations page.
-* Fixed jumping WooCommerce checkout page to procap_ on a page load.
+* Fixed jumping WooCommerce checkout page to procaptcha on a page load.
-* Fixed missing procap_ on the Divi Comment Form.
+* Fixed missing procaptcha on the Divi Comment Form.

 = 3.8.1 =
 * Fixed activation and deactivation of plugin and themes on the Integrations page.